mvolkmann/blog/src/smalltalk/01-quick-introduction.md

 which is a superclass of the `Array` class.

 We can examine the implementation of the `average` method.
-To do so, open a Browser.
+To do so, use the World menu to open a Browser.
 Brower windows contains four panes across the top row.

 - The first pane displays a list of class categories.